xlqian/artemis/artemis/readme.md

 ### 1. Run Navitia services in docker containers

 *   You can clone the repository navitia-docker-compose, available [here](https://github.com/CanalTP/navitia-docker-compose) and follow the instructions in the [readme](https://github.com/CanalTP/navitia-docker-compose/blob/master/README.md) file to have the whole Navitia environment running.
-    - Basic usage: launch this command at the root directory of the repo:
+    - Basic usage: launch this command at the root directory of the repo 'navitia-docker-compose':
     `docker-compose -f docker-compose.yml -f artemis/docker-artemis-instance.yml up`

         *Note: the file in the command above [docker-artemis-instance.yml](https://github.com/CanalTP/navitia-docker-compose/blob/master/artemis/docker-artemis-instance.yml) references every coverages available for Artemis.
 Therefore, a docker container will be started for each of these coverages.
 You can edit this file to start only the coverage(s) needed.*
     - To run real-time tests, Kirin is needed.
 Please refer to these [instructions](https://github.com/CanalTP/navitia-docker-compose/blob/master/kirin/README.md) to have it in the docker-compose.
 In this case, the command is:
     `docker-compose -f docker-compose.yml -f artemis/docker-artemis-instance.yml -f kirin/docker-compose_kirin.yml up`

 ### 2. Run tests with Artemis NG

 * Create a virtual environment with the python packages in requirements.txt (for python 3):
     `mkvirtualenv  -p python3 -r requirements.txt <venv_name>`

 * In default_settings.py, set the following parameters:
     - USE_ARTEMIS_NG = True
     - URL_JORMUN (with port)
     - URL_TYR